grincc/docs/grin-council.md

 ## Background

 Since its launch in 2019, Grin development was funded by only donations.
 Donations to [Grin General Fund](https://grin.mw/fund) was controlled by _Original Grin Council_ according to [Grin Governance RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0002-grin-governance.md).
 After the last planned hard fork, this RFC has been replaced with [Simplify-Governance RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0016-simplify-governance.md).
 Meanwhile community has raised its voice for supporting of more projects extendeding grin and its usability which was heard by _Original Grin Council_.
-One of grin devs, yeastplume make a [proposition](https://gist.github.com/yeastplume/5d1913c7dc40c40f409ffcfe8fa9b094) to split _Grin Development Fund_, and give control to a second group (or more than one group) for decentralizing governance.
+One of Original Grin Council members, yeastplume made a [proposition](https://gist.github.com/yeastplume/5d1913c7dc40c40f409ffcfe8fa9b094) to split _Grin Development Fund_, and give control to a second group (or more than one group) for decentralizing governance.
 After discussions of several different split strategies in governance meetings[²](https://github.com/mimblewimble/grin-pm/blob/master/notes/20210216-meeting-governance.md) [³](https://github.com/newjack777/grin-pm/blob/master/notes/20210302-meeting-governance.md) and [community](https://forum.grin.mw/t/call-for-grin-community-candidates-for-additional-fund-granting-control/8521), it was decided to split Development Fund into two funds:
 1) Grin Development Fund to support core grin development
 2) Grin Community Fund to support community projects